amirhosseinzlf/SMARLA/README.md

 `SMARLA_{Case Study Name}.ipynb` contains the implementation of SMARLA.
 Safety monitoring model and Abtraction data will be generated and stored as files.

-`RQ_{Case Study Name}.ipynb` transforms the episodes and analyzed the performance of the safety violation prediction model with different parameters, and generates plots and figures to answer RQs
+`RQ_{Case Study Name}.ipynb` transforms the episodes analyzes the performance of the safety violation prediction model with different parameters, and generates plots and figures to answer RQs

 The Mountain-Car folder contains the implementation of SMARLA on the Mountain Car problem.
 Dataset and Result files follow the same structure as well.